National dementia strategy

 The Alzheimer Society is proposing a Canadian solution to curb the soaring economic, social and personal impact of Alzheimer’s disease and other dementias.
 We recommend a Canadian Alzheimer's Disease and Dementia Partnership be created as a government funded arms-length entity that would facilitate the development and implementation of a fully comprehensive national dementia strategy.

 Provincially-designed policies and programs have led to gaps in how dementia is dealt with across the country.
-National guidelines would ensure that all Canadians reap the benefits of policies and programs related to dementia.
+National guidelines would ensure all Canadians reap the benefits of policies and programs related to dementia.

 Frequently asked questions around a national dementia strategy